 Also aside from the word “sauna” there is very little vocabulary in common between English and Finnish.

-When learning French for example, you can recognise some words by noticing the shared common Latin roots between some English and French vocabulary words.
+When learning French, for example, you can recognize some words by noticing the shared common Latin roots between some English and French vocabulary words.
 This is not the case with Finnish.

 Grammatical cases are also one of the main challenges in learning Russian.
 Although Russian has fewer grammatical cases than Finnish, Russian has three grammatical genders and these genders affect the case inflections.

 Learning and becoming comfortable with the Cyrillic alphabet is another difficulty but that one is minor compared to the inflections of the grammatical cases.

 The foreign service Institute ranks both Finnish and Russian in the same difficulty category.
 They are both in category 4 which is the category of “difficult languages” with significant linguistic differences compared to English.

 Based on the observed time for diplomats to become fluent in these languages, the foreign service Institute has estimated that Finnish and Russian both take about 1100 classroom hours to reach a working proficiency in those languages.